uclrr/QuestsUnlockerClaire/README.md

 - Do the insallation simple as possible
 - Accept any quest you want first
 - Once you've installed the DiscordPTB press CTRL+SHIFT+i
-- Paste the code and wait for the progress (if it won't paste just type allow pasting and it will work for you)
+- Paste the code and wait for the progress (if it won't paste just type allow pasting and it will work for you easily)
 - Enjoy <3